-Irritable Bowel Syndrome (IBS) Types
+Irritable Bowel Syndrome Types

-There are three subcategories of IBS:
+There are four subcategories of IBS, each with equal prevalence:

-- Mostly diarrhea and abdominal discomfort (IBD-D)
+- Mostly diarrhea and abdominal discomfort (IBS-D).

-- Mostly constipation and abdominal discomfort (IBS-C)
+- Mostly constipation and abdominal discomfort (IBS-C).

-- Alternating loose stools and constipation with abdominal discomfort (IBS-Mixed)
+- Alternating loose stools and constipation with abdominal discomfort (IBS-mixed).

-Irritable Bowel Syndrome (IBS) Symptoms
+Irritable Bowel Syndrome Symptoms

 The main symptom of IBS is abdominal pain or discomfort associated with a change in your bowel habits.
-Patients with IBS may describe the abdominal discomfort in different ways, such as sharp pain, cramping, bloating, distention, fullness, or even burning.
+Patients with IBS may describe the abdominal discomfort in different ways, such as sharp pain, cramping, bloating, distention, fullness or even burning.
 The pain may be triggered by eating specific foods, following a meal, emotional stress, constipation or diarrhea.

 Other symptoms include:

-- Feeling of incomplete evacuation
+- Feeling of incomplete evacuation.

 People with IBS may also experience symptoms unrelated to the intestine, including:

 Often, stress is associated with the onset of symptoms; the symptoms then improve when the stress is gone.
 Other patients may experience random IBS episodes that have no obvious triggers.
 Still others may have long periods of symptoms, followed by long symptom-free periods.

 IBS Diagnosis at Johns Hopkins

-A doctor diagnoses IBS based solely on the presence of specific symptoms and patient’s clinical history.
-International research groups have helped define the symptoms that diagnose of IBS.
-There are currently no laboratory tests or imaging tests that diagnose IBS.
+A doctor diagnoses IBS based solely on the presence of specific symptoms and the patient’s clinical history.
+International research groups have helped define the symptoms for IBS diagnosis.
+There are currently no laboratory tests or imaging tests to diagnose IBS.
 A trained and experienced gastroenterologist can distinguish the classic symptoms of IBS from other symptoms that might prompt an evaluation to exclude other diseases.

 Physical Exam and Blood Test

 A diagnosis of IBS begins with a comprehensive physical exam during which you describe your symptoms and medical history.
-Your doctor may diagnose IBS based on your symptoms and history, but will also look for “red flags” that suggest the need to look for a different diagnosis.
+Your doctor may diagnose IBS based on your symptoms and history, but will also look for red flags that suggest the need to look for a different diagnosis.
 Red flags include:

-- Onset of symptoms in someone who is more than 50 years of age
+- Onset of symptoms in someone who is more than 50 years of age.

-- Evidence of gastrointestinal bleeding
+- Evidence of gastrointestinal bleeding.

-If you have symptoms of IBS and a red-flag symptom, you will probably need a more complete investigation.
+If you have symptoms of IBS and a red flag symptom, you will probably need a more complete investigation.
 You may require further testing, depending on what your symptoms are.